 Phillip’s research expertise spans many topics in leadership, but he is currently investigating research questions that pertain to leaders’ work-family boundary management styles, self-other rating agreement, women’s leadership, and the relative importance of leader skills as they relate to leader effectiveness.

-Phillip is a research scientist at CCL®.
-In this role, he is responsible for presenting research papers at professional conferences, publishing research in peer-reviewed journals, and developing and validating assessments that can be used in CCL’s leadership development programs and be made available for product sale.
-When Phillip is not conducting research or developing new products, he trains the Assessment Certification Workshop, which is designed to certify clients to use CCL’s assessments.
+Phillip is a research scientist at CCL.
+In this role, he is responsible for presenting research papers at professional conferences, publishing research in peer-reviewed journals, and developing and validating assessments that can be used in CCL’s leadership development work.
+He also serves on CCL’s Assessment Review Board and conducts psychometric reviews of all third-party assessments that are incoporated into CCL’s leadership development programs.

 Areas of Expertise